MwenechoJH/LINUX_JOURNEY/README.md

 I managed to understand that what most people call linux is actually just the **Kernel**.
 The **Kerenal** is simply what is responsible for interacting with the hardware of the computer.
 What most people call the Linux operating system is simply the kernal combined with other software.

+## The Way Forward
+This was a demo for Penjani!!